alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 <!--morestart-->

 A _shared element transition_ determines how the shared element views&mdash;also called _hero views_&mdash;are animated between scenes during an Activity or Fragment transition.
 In accordance with Google's new [Material Design][MaterialDesignMeaningfulTransitions] language, shared elements add visual continuity as the user switches between application screens, allowing the user to clearly understand where their attention should be focuseda throughout the duration of the transition.
-Beginning with Android Lollipop, shared element transitions can be set programatically by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods:<sup><a href="#footnote1" id="ref1">1</a></sup>
+Beginning with Android Lollipop, shared element transitions can be set programatically by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods:<sup><a href="#footnote?" id="ref?">?</a></sup>

 * `setSharedElementEnterTransition()` - `B`'s shared element transition animates shared views from their starting positions in `A` to their resting positions in `B`.
 * `setSharedElementReturnTransition()` - `B`'s shared element transition animates shared views from their starting positions in `B` to their resting positions in `A`.